My Personal Training

 Although every session varies, depending on each client’s specific needs, there is a format that I typically follow.

-: Warming up the body through a cardiovascular and or mobility exercise is step two.
-Example: row machine, arm circles, stationary bike, ladder drills etc. warm up
+- Cardiovascular/mobility warm up: Warming up the body through a cardiovascular and or mobility exercise is step two.
+Example: row machine, arm circles, stationary bike, ladder drills etc.

 - Stretching: I set at least 10 minutes aside at the end of each workout to stretch.
 A fitness program that does not incorporate sufficient stretching is a ticking time bomb for injuries to occur.